-Mortons neuroma is when a thickening develops in the tissue which surrounds the nerve which irritates and compresses the nerve.
+A Mortons neuroma is a benign growth or thickening in the tissue surrounding the nerve, which irritates and compresses the nerve.

 The nerve may become squashed, trapped, ischaemic (meaning there is a reduced flow of blood to the nerve), or stretched.
 In response, there is swelling and inflammation of the nerve and a lump, known as a neuroma, may grow around the nerve.

 There are a number of things that increase the risk of developing mortons neuroma:

 The most common symptoms of mortons neuroma are:

 The symptoms of mortons neuroma are usually felt between the 3rd and 4th toes, sometimes between the 2nd & 3rd toes and only occasionally between the 1st & 2nd or 4th & 5th toes